PickNikRobotics/beta_moveit_website/_posts/2019-06-12-solidworks-urdf-exporter.md

 *Written and cross-posted on Discourse by Stephen Brawner*

 It is my pleasure to announce that we’ve made a huge update to the SolidWorks URDF Exporter.
-A big thank you is due to [Verb Surgical](https://www.verbsurgical.com/) for inspiring and supporting the work and also to the team at [PickNik Robotics](https://picknik.ai/).
+A big thank you is due to <a href="https://www.verbsurgical.com/" target="_blank">Verb Surgical</a> for inspiring and supporting the work and also to the team at [PickNik Robotics](https://picknik.ai/).

 <img src="/assets/images/blog_posts/2019_06_12_solidworks.png" alt="Announcing SolidWorks to URDF Exporter 1.5">